English | Help | Sign in

 • To Delete a page, choose Delete selected page(s).
 The page will immediately be removed.

 • To Insert a page, choose Insert page(s) and a pop-up file navigator will appear.
-Both JPG and PDF files are supported.
+JPG, PNG and PDF files are supported.
 The files you select will appear after the page you right-clicked.

 • To Replace a page, choose Replace selected (pages) and a pop-up file navigator will appear.
 The page (or pages) you selected will be deleted, and the new files will appear in their place.